Ian-Rotor-Rig/racebox/README.md

 for example, **serialrelayport = COM3**

 NB: HID relays on Windows appear to have issues\
-it may be better to choose a USB serial relay (sometimes known as a CH340) for this operating system
+it may be better to choose a USB serial relay (such as a CH340) for this operating system

 The [Digital Ocean](https://www.digitalocean.com/community/tutorials/install-python-windows-10) guide is excellent\
 The required "pip" and "tcl/tk (tkinter)" options are normally installed by default.